-Eliminate air steam system to ensure effective heating and thus fuel savings.
+Eliminate air from steam systems to ensure effective heating and thus fuel savings.
 Air can be between 1500 and 3000 times more resistant to heat flow than steel, and 8000 to 16000 more resistant than copper.

-Air enters the system when a plant starts after a halt or after a batch.
-It can be removed via air eliminators thereby ensuring effective heating and savings in fuel.
+Air enters the system when a plant starts after a shutdown or after a batch.
+This

 air can be removed using air vents.
 This will ensure effective heating and